 (a) he is under 18 years of age; or

-(b) his net financial worth is less than the amount he would have to pay if the defendant were to default, except where security is provided; or
+(b) his net financial worth is less than the amount he would have to pay if the accused were to default, except where security is provided; or

-(c) it appears that the defendant or some other person will be compensating the surety for any loss he incurs.
+(c) it appears that the accused or some other person will be compensating the surety for any loss he incurs.

 6. Points to be Considered